phu0ngng/nccl/plc/items/id_3a1f2e9b/communicator_revoke.md

 ### Feature context and focus

 Long-running distributed jobs may need to promptly stop outstanding NCCL operations on a communicator without tearing it down.
-Typical scenarios include fault mitigation, fast recovery before a `ncclCommShrink`, or ensuring clean progress before `ncclCommFinalize`/`ncclCommDestroy`.
+Typical scenarios include fault mitigation, fast recovery before a `ncclCommShrink`, or ensuring clean progress before `ncclCommDestroy`.
 Revoke provides a lightweight, explicit mechanism to cancel in-flight work and restore the communicator to a consistent, usable state.

 **Key difference from `ncclCommAbort`**: Unlike abort, revoke preserves the communicator and its resources for potential reuse.
 Specifically, revoke allows bootstrap resources to be reused in subsequent operations like `ncclCommShrink`, whereas abort destroys the communicator entirely, requiring complete reinitialization.
 This makes revoke particularly valuable for fault recovery scenarios where you want to remove failed ranks via shrink operations without the overhead of full communicator recreation.